If you are looking for cinematic street portrait recipe custom film simulation settings for Fuji X-Trans IV cameras, you have come to the right page.

 What is Downtown Bloom Film Simulation Recipe all About?

-Use the Exposure Compensation to control the exposure, adjust according to your mood, whether you want your images to look brighter or more contrast and shadow.
+Use the Exposure Compensation to control the exposure, adjust according to your mood, and whether you want your images to look brighter or more contrast and shadow.

 Downtown Bloom Street Portrait Recipe Custom Settings